-41.11.170 Waivers to provision of this chapter.
+Section 18.
+Section 41.10.170, Waivers to provision of this chapter, to read as follows:

-Whenever a strict interpretation of provisions of this chapter which are not required by Chapter 173-350 WAC would result in extreme hardship to the applicant based on special circumstances not created, caused, generated or worsened by the applicant, the Health Officer or an appointed Hearing Officer may waive the provision(s) causing extreme hardship in accordance with the provisions of this chapter.
+Whenever a strict interpretation of provisions of this chapter which are not required by Chapter 173-350 WAC would result in extreme hardship, the Health Officer or an appointed Hearing Officer may waive the provision(s) causing extreme hardship in accordance with the provisions of this chapter.
 Provisions required under State law or regulation may not be waived without written concurrence from Ecology or other applicable State agencies.

-41.11.180 Variances to Chapter 173-350 WAC.
+Section 19.
+Section 41.10.180, Variances to Chapter 173-350 WAC, to read as follows:

-Any person who owns or operates a solid waste handling facility subject to a solid waste permit may apply to the Department for a variance as stated in WAC 173-350-710(7).
+Any person who owns or operates a solid waste handling facility subject to a solid waste permit may apply to the Department for a variance as stated in WAC $\underline{173-350-710}(7)$.

-41.11.190 Stringency of this chapter and potential conflict.
+Section 20.
+Section 41.10.190, Stringency of this chapter and potential conflict, to read as follows:

-(1) If any section of this chapter is shown to be less stringent than Chapters 173-304, 173-350 and 173-351 WAC, the corresponding paragraphs in Chapters 173-350 or 173-351 WAC or Chapter 70A.205 RCW will be automatically in effect and such inconsistencies shall not hold the remainder of this chapter invalid.

-(2) Whenever a conflict between statutes or regulations or this chapter is discovered or is alleged, the Health Officer shall interpret the laws and conditions and shall take the action that protects public health and is the most compatible with this chapter.
+- (1) If any section of this chapter is shown to be less stringent than Chapters 173-304, 173-350 and 173-351 WAC, the corresponding paragraphs in Chapters 173-350 or 173-351 WAC or Chapter 70.95 RCW will be automatically in effect and such inconsistencies shall not hold the remainder of this chapter invalid. - (2) Whenever a conflict between statutes or regulations or this chapter is discovered or is alleged, the Health Officer shall interpret the laws and conditions and shall take the action that protects public health and is the most compatible with this chapter.